When you speak, are you confused or confusing?

 “Excited” is the state of experiencing excitement: how one feels watching the movie.
 “I was so excited during that exciting movie.”
 It is often a temporary feeling.

-Adding the -ed or -ing suffix to certain root verbs (e.g. “bore”, “excite”) can result in dramatically different meanings.
+Adding the -ed or -ing suffix to certain root verbs (e.g. “bore”, “excite”) can result in a dramatically different meaning and it is confusing.

 People and some animals have feelings.
 So you can say: ” “I am satisfied.”
 “My dog is worried.”